 The actual amount you pay for a Green Card depends on several factors:

-As of April 1, 2024, USCIS updated its fee schedule, introducing new costs for several immigration forms.
-These changes significantly affect Green Card applicants, particularly those filing Form I-485 or related applications.
+As of April 1, 2024, U.S. Citizenship and Immigration Services (USCIS) updated its fee schedule, introducing new costs for several immigration forms.
+These changes continue to affect Green Card applicants in 2026, especially those filing Form I-485 or related applications.

 Key updates you should know:

-USCIS has broadened eligibility for fee waivers, especially for humanitarian categories such as asylum seekers and applicants facing financial hardship.
-This could reduce costs for qualifying individuals applying through special programs.
+USCIS has expanded eligibility for fee waivers, particularly for humanitarian categories such as asylum seekers and applicants facing financial hardship.
+This may significantly reduce costs for qualifying individuals applying through special programs.

 Green Card Cost Breakdown by Category